• Skip to primary navigation

 The secret to the best homemade pumpkin puree?
 Butternut squash!
 It's more sweet and dense than sugar pumpkins and tastes more bright and fresh than canned.

-It takes just a few minutes of active time to make and you can use it in any favorite pumpkin recipe, from pumpkin pie bars to creamy pumpkin pudding to super moist GF pumpkin bread!
+It takes just a few minutes of active time to make and you can use it in your favorite pumpkin recipes.

 homemade "pumpkin" puree is swirled in a glass jar with a gold spoon